hasanloo/bitcoin-exchanger/README.md

 ### Why Timescaledb

 In this application we try to store sequence of data points, measuring the same thing over time, stored in time order.
 For this purpose we can still use normal database, but using a time series database can give better results in terms of scalability and usablity.
-For details benefits of using Timescaledb with time series data please refer to [this link] (https://blog.timescale.com/what-the-heck-is-time-series-data-and-why-do-i-need-a-time-series-database-dcf3b1b18563/).
+For details benefits of using Timescaledb with time series data please refer to [this link](https://blog.timescale.com/what-the-heck-is-time-series-data-and-why-do-i-need-a-time-series-database-dcf3b1b18563/).